 Mixed Grill- baby chicekn, beef, and kofta kebab

 information about Laffa Bar and Grill

 When you’re feeling like a taste of Eretz Yisroel in Long Island, be sure to check out Laffa Bar & Grill in the Five Towns!

 On Fridays be sure to check out Laffa Bar’s take home buffet.
-The food is a sure fire crowd pleaser, for any shabbat you just don’t feel like cooking.
-In fact you might end up preferring their food!
+The food is a sure fire crowd pleaser, for any Shabbat you just don’t feel like cooking.
+They might just become a staple to your Shabbos meals!

 Be sure to fulfill you shawarma craving with Laffa Bar & Grill!